-Aloe plant (also known as medicine plant or Barbados aloe): It’s great to have on hand for sunburns and soothing skin, but certain parts of this common succulent can irritate your dog or cat’s digestive system, causing vomiting and urinary problems.
+Known as a medicine plant or Barbados aloe: It’s great to have on hand for sunburns and soothing skin, but certain parts of this common succulent can irritate your dog or cat’s digestive system, causing vomiting and urinary problems.

 A safe (nontoxic) alternative: African violet

-Asparagus fern (also called emerald fern, emerald feather, plumosa fern, lace fern, or sprengeri fern): This frilly favorite is actually poisonous for dogs and cats and can cause not only diarrhea, vomiting, and abdominal pain, but skin irritation, too.
+A frilly favorite is super poisonous for dogs and cats.
+It causes diarrhea, vomiting, and abdominal pain, but skin irritation, too.

 A safe (nontoxic) alternative: Air plants

-Corn plant (also known as Dracaena Fragrans, cornstalk plant, dracaena, dragon tree, or ribbon plant): This tropical beauty is easy on the eyes, but it’s ugly news for your dog or cat.
+Known as Dracaena Fragrans, cornstalk plant, dracaena, dragon tree, or ribbon plant: This tropical beauty is easy on the eyes, but it’s ugly news for your dog or cat.
 With symptoms of vomiting—often with blood—as well as appetite loss and depression, this is one plant you’ll definitely want to skip.